KevinAiken/CSC4980_horse_racing_dapp/README.md

 ## 🏎 Getting up and Running

-> You can access this program by cloning the repo to your local machine via SSH.
+> You can access this program by cloning the repo to your local machine.

+## Project Layout
+The main directory of the project contains a default layout truffle initiated Solidity project.
+In addition to this, in the /app folder there is a React app bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to set things up.